Canon 200D vs Pentax K-70

 Review summary: Canon 200D vs Pentax K-70

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Canon 200D better than the Pentax K-70 or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.